© Crown copyright 2020

 |Marks and Spencer||4|

-The combined market share of food and non-alcoholic drinks of the largest four food and drink retailers was 50% in 2016, down from 55% in 2015.
-Tesco commanded the largest market share at 19%, the same level as 2015.
-The three largest discounters (Aldi, Iceland and Lidl) had a combined market share of 14%, up from 13% in 2015.
-Internet food shopping, which includes the largest supermarkets, increased to 8% of sales of food and non-alcoholic drinks, up from 6.1% in 2015.
+The combined market share of food and non-alcoholic drinks of the largest four food and drink retailers was 51% in 2018-19, up from 50% in 2017-18.
+Tesco commanded the largest market share at 19.6%, down from 20.5% in 2017-18.
+The three largest discounters (Aldi, Iceland and Lidl) had a combined market share of 17.4%, up from 7% in 2011.
+Internet food shopping, which includes the largest supermarkets, represented 6 % of sales of food and non-alcoholic drinks, a slight fall on the previous three years.

 Data comes from the Living Costs and Food Survey which is fully representative of UK household food shopping.